xbouroseu/thesis-nnlib/README.md

 # thesis-nnlib
-## A C++ framework for training and evaluation of deep neural networks in nvidia gpu-accelerated systems
+## A TensorFlow-inspired C++ framework for training and evaluation of deep neural networks in nvidia gpu-accelerated systems.

 ### Example usage